Desmond09-spec/quikshopping/ADMIN_SETUP.md

 -- Grant permissions
 GRANT ALL ON public.admin_settings TO authenticated;
 GRANT ALL ON public.admin_settings TO service_role;

+-- Create OTP codes table for PIN reset functionality CREATE TABLE IF NOT EXISTS public.otp_codes (
+    id UUID DEFAULT gen_random_uuid() PRIMARY KEY,
+    user_id UUID NOT NULL REFERENCES auth.users(id) ON DELETE CASCADE, email TEXT NOT NULL,
+    code TEXT NOT NULL,
+    type TEXT NOT NULL DEFAULT 'pin_reset',
+    expires_at TIMESTAMP WITH TIME ZONE NOT NULL, used BOOLEAN DEFAULT false,
+    used_at TIMESTAMP WITH TIME ZONE,
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT timezone('utc'::text, now()) NOT NULL,

+    CONSTRAINT otp_codes_type_check CHECK (type IN ('pin_reset', 'email_verification'))
+);

+-- Enable RLS for OTP codes
+ALTER TABLE public.otp_codes ENABLE ROW LEVEL SECURITY;

+-- Create RLS policies for OTP codes
+CREATE POLICY "Users can only access their own OTP codes" ON public.otp_codes
+FOR ALL
+USING (auth.uid() = user_id);

+-- Create index for performance
+CREATE INDEX IF NOT EXISTS idx_otp_codes_user_email
+ON public.otp_codes(user_id, email, code, expires_at)
+WHERE used = false;

+-- Grant permissions for OTP codes
+GRANT ALL ON public.otp_codes TO authenticated;
+GRANT ALL ON public.otp_codes TO service_role;
 ```

 ### Step 1.5: Add Missing Column (If you already ran the above SQL)